 ENERGY STAR non-condensing storage tank models have an EF between 0.67 and 0.70 making them more efficient than standard storage tank models (typically between 0.50 and 0.62 EF) operating in many homes today.
 As these models aren’t as efficient as tankless and/or condensing technology, their price point is more affordable.

 Some model numbers are similar, however, efficiency ratings may differ.
 Please check our qualifying water heater list prior to making your purchase.
-Note: the John Wood model JW850S40ES is 0.62EF and is not on our qualifying list.
-The John Wood model JW850S40ES2 is 0.68EF and is on our qualifying list.

 Go tankless to boost efficiency

 ENERGY STAR tankless models have an EF between 0.82 and 0.99, making them much more efficient than standard natural gas storage tanks typically found in homes today.
 They also take up much less space, freeing up valuable square footage.